-The comprehensive needs assessment process was completed during April and May 2020 through the campus teams and the campus instructional leadership team.
+The comprehensive needs assessment process was completed during April and May 2023 through the campus teams and the campus instructional leadership team.
 The following was acknowledged and determined:

-For students, the school climate and culture varies depending on which students you ask.
+For students, the school climate and culture vary depending on which students you ask.
 If you ask the students who are successful, the answer would be that we have a positive school culture and that they support the campus.
 If you ask those that are unsuccessful they explain that they do not like the campus at all.
 The teachers describe the campus as steadily improving each year.
 Most teachers feel appreciated for their efforts in the classroom.
 The campus activities provide opportunities for all students to participate in some way.
 Some students feel that certain teachers are not as involved as they should be.
 They feel that in some classrooms they are uncomfortable and cannot explain why.
 Some students have expressed an unwillingness to belong for fear of being made fun of or bullied for participation in activities.
-Most teachers feel that student behaviors have improved but needs to be consistent across grade levels.
-Teachers agree that the school celebrates all cultures and they appreciate having a more diverse staff.
+Most teachers feel that student behaviors have improved but need consistent across grade levels.